 - 3.16 We will only be able to progress your application once you have provided us with the information we require (see 3.11).
-We will notify you within five Working Days if we require any additional information in order to process your application. - 3.17 If you choose to appoint an ICP to carry out the Contestable Work then the POC will be based on the information provided to us by the ICP and will be determined by us taking into account the ICP's requirements and our wider obligations.
+We will notify you within five Working Days if we require any additional information in order to process your application.
+Where applicable, we will also notify you in writing that you will be required to pay Connection Offer Expenses (see also paragraphs 4.11-4.13), as set out in Section 7, whether or not you accept your Connection Offer.
+If you inform us within 10 working days that you do not wish to proceed, we will not charge you.
+If you inform us after the 10 days, we may charge you according to how much time we have spent assessing the application. - 3.17 If you choose to appoint an ICP to carry out the Contestable Work then the POC will be based on the information provided to us by the ICP and will be determined by us taking into account the ICP's requirements and our wider obligations.
 For larger demand and generator connections more than one POC may need to be assessed.
 A table showing our indicative charges for assessing the POC is given in paragraph 7.16.
 These charges will be included within the POC Offer.